-UM6P Ventures invests in Infiuss Health to improve clinical trial participation and health equity in Africa
+UM6P Ventures Invests in Infiuss Health to Improve Clinical Trial Participation and Health Equity in Africa

 Democratizes access to clinical research in Africa by diversifying participant cohorts and shortening drug development timelines

-CASABLANCA, MOROCCO, September 29, 2022 /EINPresswire.com/ -- Today, UM6P Ventures announced its investment in Infiuss Health.
+/EIN News/ -- CASABLANCA, Morocco, Sept.
+29, 2022 (GLOBE NEWSWIRE) -- Today, UM6P Ventures announced its investment in Infiuss Health.
 The startup is developing a decentralized SaaS platform to power remote research and clinical trials in Africa.

 There is a need for researchers to select a wider range of people from different demographics to participate in clinical research to reduce bias, promote health equity, and produce innovative scientific findings.